How To Address Concerns About a Loved One's Nursing Home Care

 Be Patient But Persistent in Getting Results for Your Loved One’s Care

-“The tricky thing with filing a complaint [against a nursing home] is the fear of retaliation.
+“The tricky thing with filing a complaint against a nursing home is the fear of retaliation.
 Is reporting the facility going to cause them to retaliate or provide better care?
 I’ve seen it both ways.
 In my mind, it’s really a coin flip,” says Gharibian.

 “So, I wouldn’t necessarily say that reporting the facility is a last resort, but you do want to take the initial steps of talking to them first.
-In other words, don’t jump the gun and file a complaint with the Department of Health out of the gates.
+In other words, don’t jump the gun and file a complaint with the Department of Health out of the gate.
 Try to give the facility an opportunity to make things right by providing better care.
 But, after a couple of times, you may need to warn the facility about your intention of taking further steps.
 Ultimately, it’s very case-specific, depending on the facility and your relationship with the individuals there.”

 Find an Experienced Attorney for Legal Help